psychemedia/middle-english-romances/sir-orfeo.md

 That was my lord, Sir Orfeo!
 Alas! now am I all forlorn.
 My lord is lost! ah, me is woe!
-Ah, would that I had ne'er been born ! "
+Ah, would that I had ne'er been born! "

 He fell a-swooning to the ground;
 His barons caught him up again,